AshwinM0/redis-in-java/README.md

 ## 📖 Overview

 **Redis-In-Java** is a robust, clean-room implementation of the Redis server.
-It is not just a toy project; it mimics the core architecture of Redis to provide a reliable, in-memory key-value store.
+It mimics the core architecture of Redis to provide a reliable, in-memory key-value store.
 It supports the standard **RESP (Redis Serialization Protocol)**, making it compatible with any standard Redis client (like `redis-cli`, `jedis`, or `lettuce`).

 This project showcases:
 *   **System Design**: Clean separation of concerns (Networking, Protocol parsing, Command execution, Storage).